tannewt/wa-law.org/site/org/city_of_tacoma/README.md

 ### [HB 2238](/bill/2025-26/hb/2238/) - Concerning statewide food security. 👍1

+### [HB 2304](/bill/2025-26/hb/2304/) - Increasing the supply of condominiums by expanding the types of condominium buildings that may be subject to an express warranty of quality and express warranty insurance coverage. 👍1

 ### [HB 2351](/bill/2025-26/hb/2351/) - Emergency response 👍1  ❓1

 ### [SB 5060](/bill/2025-26/sb/5060/) - Law enforcement personnel 👍2